 For the Fourth of July holiday, I stayed in Wells, Maine with my Dad for our annual summer vacation.
-Here are some things that we did in the area that I would recommend if you are in the area.
+Here are some things we did that I would recommend if you are in the area.

 Seahorse Resort Motel & Cottages